drcampbell/ceti-sb/README.md

 `$ rake db:migrate`

-At this point you need to make sure that you have a JRE installed Now start Sunspot Solr (The Search Engine)
+At this point you need to make sure that you have a JRE installed.
+Now start Sunspot Solr (The Search Engine)

 `$ rake sunspot:solr:start`